What is the Specialist Keyworker Service?

-A Keyworker can help children and young people, and their families, navigate through the complex processes and systems to get the support that they need.
+The keyworkers help CYPs, and families, navigate through the complex processes and systems in the community to get the support that they need.

-- A child or young people has a diagnosis of a Learning Disability, Autism, or both
+- A diagnosis of a Learning Disability or Autism, or both